 4. Adapt.
 Randy listed 5 ideas on how to return phone calls without all the mental anguish.
 Some modifications were made so the actions felt genuine and authentic for her.

 Ask yourself how you can adapt your list activity so the options are aligned with who you are and how you get things done.
 You’ll know you’re ready because the resistance doesn’t stop you in your tracks any longer.

 5. Action.
 It’s time to implement.
 Randy’s research led to an action plan.
 She is now ready to experiment with some alternative approaches.

 - Schedule.
 Two specific time blocks were set aside each day for returning phone calls.

 - Self care.
 She did a brief breathing and relaxation technique prior to picking up the phone.

 - Smile.
 She smiled as she picked up the phone, dialed and said hello.

 Now you know the five steps to boost your business confidence.
-Entrepreneurs are keen to complicate matters.
+Over-thinking usually complicates matters.
 As you already know, growth is slowed down when this occurs.

 Clear away the clutter

 This process is designed to clear away the clutter.
 You don’t have to do it all yourself.
-An outside perspective, like a business coach, will help you to discover solutions that you’re unable to recognize on your own.
-Your business will grow significantly faster if all your energy is available to progress forward.
+An outside perspective, like a business coach, will help you discover solutions which you’re unable to recognize on your own.
+Your business grows significantly faster if all your energy is available to progress forward.